datawire/datawire-connect/README.md

 expressing the contract between services.
 Similar to a traditional IDL, Quark lets you define your services APIs and how data is serialized.
-In this sense, Quark is similar to technologies such as GRPC.
+In this sense, Quark is similar to technologies such as [gRPC](http://www.grpc.io).
 Quark also extends the notion of a traditional IDL and lets you express *protocol behaviors* as part of your service contract.
 For example, you can also define how clients of that service should behave if the service is running slowly, add circuit breaking, or cache existing response values to improve performance.
 There's no practical limit to the sophistication of the behaviors you could add to your microservices.

 Datawire Connect also includes a native interface to service discovery.
 This interface enables microservices to dynamically